Delayed-Gitification/TDP-REG-Paper/README.md

 This folder contains Snakemake pipelines (and accompanying config files, plus one custom pysam script) for analysing all the Nanopore targeted sequencing data used in this study.

-# Plasmids

-Our manuscript features a large number of plasmids.
-All of the bespoke plasmid sequences used in the manuscript are availible in this folder (plasmids which are from Addgene etc. are not included in this folder but are referenced within the manuscript)

 # small_data_files

 This, as the name suggests, contains small data files necessary for generating figures.